sharetribe/flex-docs/src/docs/background/features/index.md

   with seats so that you can filter for availability with minimum number of seats.
 It is also possible to filter by required minimum duration of availability for the given time range.
+- **Stock.** It's possible to show all listings or only listings with positive stock.
 - **Custom filter: any value.** Any number of custom filters can be added.
 "Any value" filters out listings that don't have the given value (or any of a set of given values) in their public data.
 A